MalinduLiyanage/MalinduLiyanage/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/MalinduLiyanage?tab=repositories](https://github.com/MalinduLiyanage?tab=repositories)

-- 👩🏻‍💻 Upgrading **my skills upon Mobile App development, Backend Deelopment**
+- 👩🏻‍💻 Currently Upgrading **my skills upon Mobile App development, Backend Development** and I test other frameworks and things also.

 - 📫 How to reach me **malindumadhubashana@gmail.com**